bruab/cs294_fall2015/src/morea/4.commit/experience.try_git_online.md

 morea_sort_order: 1
 morea_labels:
  - 15 min
+ - 1 pt
+ - due Sep 4
 ---

 ### Try git Online

 Visit this [online git tutorial](https://try.github.io/levels/1/challenges/1).
 Try to get through the whole thing, making a note of the parts that make ABSOLUTELY NO SENSE AT ALL.
 Take a screenshot when you're done.

-Upload the screenshot to [Laulima](https://laulima.hawaii.edu/portal) and describe the confusing bits to receive credit.
+Email me the screenshot and describe the confusing bits to receive credit.